r12f/SONiC/doc/dash/dash-sonic-hld.md

 | Encap Id                      | Redirect GRE Key/ VXLAN Id    |
 | Custom Redirect Info          | Redirect DIP and Dst Mac      |

+## 2.6 ExpressRoute (ER)

+ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection with the help of a connectivity provider.
+With ExpressRoute, you can establish connections to Microsoft cloud services, such as Microsoft Azure and Microsoft 365.
+Traffic from ExpressRoute will be encap'ed with VxLan with special VNI key, then DASH pipeline will transform the packet and forward it to its destination, whether it is a VM or a private link service.

+More details about the scenario can be found on the [Azure public doc](https://learn.microsoft.com/en-gb/azure/expressroute/expressroute-introduction), and the details on the dash pipeline can be found below in the example configuration section.

 # 3 Modules Design

 The following are the schema changes.
 The NorthBound APIs shall be defined as sonic-yang in compliance to [yang-guideline](https://github.com/Azure/SONiC/blob/master/doc/mgmt/SONiC_YANG_Model_Guidelines.md).